d5451/My-Mod/README.md

 Hello, So sticky here with a mod for opera gx yea, that's weird right? well, its not shut up.
-(Please Display The Source Blob for a better expirience)

 --------------------------------------------------------------------------------------------------